Conflict Management explained: the styles, strategies, skills and practical examples

-In this article you will find a practical explanation of conflict management in a multi-stakeholder company.
-How to manage conflicts and maintain harmony?
+Conflict Management: in this article you will find a practical explanation of conflict management in a multi-stakeholder company.
+It covers a definition of conflict management and different styles, strategies, skills and examples of conflict management.
+Find out how to manage conflicts and maintain harmony.
 Conflict management is one of the most important skills for any leader or manager, but it is also one of the most difficult.
 If you are able to effectively manage conflicts, you can be sure that you will have a harmonious team.
+Enjoy reading!

 What is Conflict Management?